KechrisLab/ASAShortCourse-MultiOmics/README.md

 All the materials of the first lecture including slides, leukemia data and the tutorial for **MetaOmics** tool are located in the **Lecture 1** subdirectory.

-The lab session about **MetaOmics** pipeline will use docker.
+The lab session about **MetaOmics** pipeline will use **docker**.
 You are suggested to download and install it before class following the instructions below or more details in the tutorial file 'MetaOmics_Tutorial.pdf':

 **Install docker**: [https://www.docker.com/](https://www.docker.com/)